-MARY FULLER holds a bachelor’s degree in Elementary Education from Clarks Summit University where she was a member of the concert choir, a small vocal ensemble, a traveling octet, and participated in the college orchestra for several oratorios.
+MARY FULLER holds a Bachelor’s Degree in Elementary Education from Clarks Summit University where she was a member of the concert choir, a small vocal ensemble, a traveling octet, and participated in the college orchestra for several oratorios.
 She has taught clarinet, voice, and piano at the Carolina School of Music since 2004 and has since added saxophone to her teaching schedule.
-Mary plays alto saxophone in the CSofM’s jazz ensemble, and assists in leading the small band ensemble.
 Mary seeks to guide each student to their best level of performance through good technique and knowledge of music theory.

 WINIFRED MARECHEAU holds a bachelor’s degree in Music Education from Winston-Salem State University and a master’s degree in Music Education from Jackson State University.
 He has also earned a certificate in Academically Gifted Education from UNC-Charlotte.
 Winifred has served as strings instructor in the Charlotte-Mecklenburg Schools and is currently a strings teacher in the Wake County Public Schools.
 He instructs students primarily in violin but also cello and viola.

 Dylan Nixon holds a bachelor’s degree in Music Education from East Carolina University and is currently a student of Shepherds Theological Seminary.
 He has taken mission trips to Nepal and has done music ministry in both western and Nepali styles of worship music.
 Dylan’s primary instrument is clarinet but teaches all woodwind and brass instruments as well as piano and ukulele.
 He also enjoys teaching jazz and improvisation.
 He is passionate about encouraging musical expression and sharing Christ’s grace through music.